qmk/qmk_firmware/docs/cleaning_up_avr.md

 First, death to AVR.
 It's old, it's slow, it's past time to retire it.
 The only issue with migrating away is the shortage.

-If you want to reduce the compiled size of your firmware, there are a number of options to do so.
+If you need to reduce the compiled size of your firmware, there are a number of options to do so.

 ## `rules.mk` Settings
 First and foremost is enabling link time optimization.
 To do so, add this to your rules.mk: